-- 1. Turn OFF the circuit. - 2.
-Set multi-meter dial to DC current mode (DCA or A= or mA=). - 3.
-Connect the red probe to the "A=" or "mA=" port of the multi-meter and black probe to "Com" port of the multi-meter.
+10.3.3 Continuity testing using probes 10.3.4 Measuring DC current using probes FIGURE 103: Continuity testing schematic99 FIGURE 105: DC current measurement schematic101 MULTI METER Wire being Continuity tested Voltage MULTI Source METER DC A ----FIGURE 106: DC current measurement on FIGURE 104: Continuity testing on multi-meter100 multi-meter102 Steps: Steps: 1.
+Turn OFF power supply in the circuit when doing this test.
+1. Turn OFF the circuit.
+2. Set multi-meter dial to Continuity mode ")))".
+If this mode 2.
+Set multi-meter dial to DC current mode (DCA or A= or mA=). is not available, you can also use resistance (Ω) mode.
+3. Connect the red probe to the "A=" or "mA=" port of the 3.
+Ensure probes are connected to "V" and "Com" ports of multi-meter and black probe to "Com" port of the multithe multi-meter. meter.
 Ensure that the measured current does not exceed the maximum rated current of the meter.
-If the current is very small, then you can use the "mA=" port and "mA=" meter mode to measure smaller currents more accurately. - 4.
-Connect the multi-meter in series to the circuit.
-This means that the circuit must be broken to connect the meter in series. - 5.
-Turn ON the circuit. - 6.
-The multi-meter screen will show the measured current in the wire.
+If the current is 4.
+Touch the end of probes across the wire in the circuit to very small, then you can use the "mA=" port and "mA=" test its continuity.
+The multi-meter will "beep" or show "0" meter mode to measure smaller currents more accurately. if the wire is continuous.
+If the wire is not continuous or open, the multi-meter will "not beep" or show "1".
+4. Connect the multi-meter in series to the circuit.
+This means that the circuit must be broken to connect the meter in series.
+5. Turn ON the circuit.
+6. The multi-meter screen will show the measured current in the wire.